Is technology advancing quicker than our population is ready for? It was just a few years ago that many of the current technologies were adopted.

 - Improvements: The average Reskill training programs in the US have placed 35% female and 46% Black, asian, and other minorities to bridge the skills gap in tech in 2021.

 In the technology industry, there is a clear lack of diversity.
-There is an approximate $8 Billion a year spent (collectively) on diversity training for b This highlights the need for the engagement of the right persons within companies to create and move forward with updated practices.
+There is an approximate $8 Billion a year spent (collectively) on diversity training for business.
+This highlights the need for the engagement of the right persons within companies to create and move forward with updated practices.

 Motivating children both and younger individuals to consider careers in tech could result in improved equality in society.